Home » Symptoms » Cat Symptoms A-Z » Skin Wounds

 Basics and possible causes

-In addition, skin wounds can be caused by skin conditions such as dermatitis, fungal infections, or parasites.
-These conditions often lead to intense itching, which could cause the cat to scratch or bite, resulting in wounds.
-Allergies, whether from food, the environment, or flea bites, are also common causes of skin problems that can result in wounds.
+Additionally, Skin wounds can be caused by skin conditions such as dermatitis, fungal infections, or parasites.
+These conditions often lead to intense Itching, causing the cat to Scratch or bite, which results in Wounds.
+Allergies, whether from food, environment, or flea bites, are also common causes of skin problems that can result in Wounds.

 Typical accompanying symptoms